-Using Claude to hunt down my eczema trigger
+Using Claude/AI to hunt down my eczema trigger

 The method

 This is the same loop I use for most decisions, pointed at my own skin.
-It started like this:
+It started like this in Claude web/app:

-The web chat had already turned my rambling into two saved documents: a phased plan for isolating the trigger, and a brief for the tracking app.
+The web chat then turned my problem description into two saved documents: a phased plan for isolating the trigger, and a brief for the tracking app.
 Those became durable files I could hand to Claude Code as a spec.

 The rule I gave it up front was to interview me before doing anything: